How to Create Effective Survey Questions

 Make the survey easy to follow

-People are bombarded by information these days.
+People are bombarded with information these days.
 We’re constantly online now, connected to our smartphones and we have a host of sources vying for our attention.
-With the latest news, social media posts, work emails and staying up to date with friends, it can be very easy for a customer to simply ignore a customer survey when it lands in their inbox.
+With the latest news, social media posts, work emails, and staying up to date with friends, it can be very easy for a customer to simply ignore a customer survey when it lands in their inbox.

 To avoid this you can: